 So, what apps are available to help you get the most from these meetings?
 App stores include a host of apps designed to support workers on the move.

-Skype for Business enables you to meet with up to 250 people who have a phone or internet connection, while you can also schedule meetings in Microsoft Outlook, start conversations from apps such as Word and PowerPoint.
-However, if you’re having a confidential discussion, you may be better using audio rather than streaming video capabilities on 4G networks .
+Skype for Business enables you to meet with up to 250 people who have a phone or internet connection (and up to 100 people when conntected on a dedicated pool), while you can also schedule meetings in Microsoft Outlook, start conversations from apps such as Word and PowerPoint.
+However, if you’re having a confidential discussion, you may be better using audio rather than streaming video capabilities on 4G or 5G networks .
 This means a taxi driver, for example, will only hear one side of the conversation!